RoseBrosCode/bose-audio-messages/server/proposed_genericization.md

 Once tokens have been cleared, users should be redirected to `/app`, which will handle a redirect to `/manage` if needed, for the same reasons described in above for `register()`.

 #### `auth_redirect()` Route Handler
-This method will need to use the request information to identify which vendor (Bose or Sonos) is providing the authorization code (by looking at the requestor host), and then get and set tokens for the user appropriately.
+This method will need to use the `state` parameter of the OAuth flow to identify which vendor (Bose or Sonos) is providing the authorization code (by looking at the requestor host), and then get and set tokens for the user appropriately.

 #### `app_home()` Route Handler
 Evolve all token-checking logic to account for multiple speaker vendors.